Hooks

 How important is food styling for Instagram Reels?

-Authentic, slightly imperfect food styling outperforms overly polished content.
-Viewers respond to food that looks achievable.
-Close-up shots with natural light and visible texture create the most engagement.
+Authentic, slightly imperfect food styling often feels more achievable than overly polished content.
+Use close-up shots with natural light and visible texture so the dish feels real.

 Should food brands post recipes or just product shots on Reels?

-Recipes outperform product shots by 3-5x in saves and shares.
-Recipe content provides value that gets saved for later, while product-only content scrolls past.
-Build the brand through useful content, not advertisements.
+Recipe content gives viewers something to cook later, while product-only content often needs warmer audiences.
+Build the brand through useful content, not just advertisements.